 - Method of administration

 - Co-occurring drug abuse.
-It is common for a person using heroin to drink alcohol, use tranquilizers or any other number of illicit or prescription drugs.
+It is common for a person using heroin to drink alcohol or use other illicit or prescription drugs.

-Moreover, a rash of tainted heroin batches is suspected in the recent deaths of many heroin users, making it even harder to accurately ascertain what equates to a lethal dose.
-Some of these deaths were attributed to fentanyl, which is lethal in an amount equal to the size of three grains of sugar.11,12
+Tainted heroin batches is suspected in the recent deaths of many heroin users.
+This makes it even harder to accurately determine what equates to a lethal dose.
+Some of these deaths were attributed to fentanyl, which is lethal in an amount equal to the size of three grains of sugar.
+11,12

 The Faces of Heroin Addiction

 In Sussex County, New Jersey, 12 people overdosed on heroin in less than one week in April 2017.
-Narcan (naloxone) — the lifesaving medicine that blocks the effects of opioids and reverses overdoses — was used on all the victims, but three died.
-Officials believe a deadlier-than-usual batch of heroin, likely laced with fentanyl, contributed to this upsurge.
+Narcan (naloxone) is a lifesaving medicine that blocks the effects of opioids and reverses overdoses.
+This drug was used on all the victims, but three died.
+Officials believe a batch of heroin, likely laced with fentanyl, contributed to this upsurge.